Isa-AcTiEw/VehicleSg_Website_S10257760_S10257808/README.md

 # Introduction to the project
 Welcome to VehicleSG a one-stop platform to serve the needs and requirements of Singapore motorists as well as educate them on road safety and driving rules in an interractive quiz

+## Our Team
+Our team of developers consist of Isaac Tiew and MingQi who have taken up roles such as a UI/UX designer, API engineer throughout the process of the project

+### Distribution of WorkLoad
+Isaac - Carpark Availability Page, Traffic Conditions MingQi - Traffic Conditions Page, Checkpoint Conditions

 ## Design Process